 - The Diaphragm — the primary muscle for breathing

-So, core strength depends on a group of muscles working together in balance and harmony.
+Core strength depends on these muscles working together in balance and harmony.
 Leave out any of the muscles in this group and the stability of the body is compromised.
 Also, notice how many of the muscles of the core are essential for healthy breathing.

-Of course there are other players as well; Rectus Abdominus and the outer obliques have a role in trunk stability, and I have heard a good Yoga teacher argue for including the feet despite their dystal location, due to their important role in stability.
+There are other players as well; Rectus Abdominus and the outer obliques have a role in trunk stability, and I have heard a good Yoga teacher argue for including the feet despite their distal location, due to their important role in stability.

 JOSEPH PILATES QUOTES

 “Physical fitness is the first requisite of happiness.”

 “Patience and persistence are vital qualities in the ultimate successful accomplishment of any worthwhile endeavor.”

 “To achieve the highest accomplishments within the scope of our capabilities in all walks of life we must constantly strive to acquire strong, healthy bodies and develop our minds to the limits of our ability.”